mjirik/imcut/README.md

 -----

 Segmentation tools based on the graph cut algorithm.
 You can see video to get an idea.
+There are two algorithms implemented.
+Classic 3D Graph-Cut with regular grid and [Multiscale Graph-Cut for segmentation of compact objects](https://github.com/mjirik/imcut/blob/master/examples/pycut_multiresolution.ipynb).

 [![Graph-Cut segmentation](https://img.youtube.com/vi/bFSyY4jyMHw/0.jpg)](https://www.youtube.com/watch?v=bFSyY4jyMHw)